-- 3. Use Google's Search Console to verify ownership of your domain name, if you have not already done so.
-See the instructions on Google's website. - 4.
-Fill out the Create a bucket fields as follows: - In the Name field, type your domain name (e.g., example.com or images.example.com) to create a domain-named bucket.
+- 3. Fill out the Create a bucket fields as follows: - In the Name field, enter a name for your bucket (e.g., mybucket).
+You can also create a domain-named bucket (e.g., images.example.com), but you'll be required to verify your domain ownership using Google's Search Console, if you have not already done so.
+See the instructions on Google's website.
 Remember the name you type.
 You'll need it to connect your GCS bucket to your Fastly service. - In the Default storage class area, select Regional. - From the Regional location menu, select a location to store your content.
-Most customers select a region close to the interconnect location they specify for shielding. - 5.
+Most customers select a region close to the interconnect location they specify for shielding. - 4.
 Click the Create button.

-You should now add files to your bucket and make them externally accessible by selecting the Public link checkbox next to each of the files.
+You should now add objects to your bucket and make them externally accessible by selecting the Public link checkbox next to each of the objects.